Introduction

 Impact on Daily Life

-- Poor work or academic performance
+- Poor academic or job performance

-- Financial issues from online spending
+- Financial stress from online spending

-- Reduced productivity and motivation
+- Reduced productivity

 How Internet Addiction Affects Mental Health